RyanKing77/powerShell-Docs.hu-hu/wmf/5.1/DSC-improvements.md

       RegistrationKey = 'd6750ff1-d8dd-49f7-8caf-7471ea9793fc' # Replace this with correct registration key.
     }
     SignatureValidation validations{
-        # By default, LCM uses the default Windows trusted publisher store to validate the certificate chain.
-If TrustedStorePath property is specified, LCM uses this custom store for retrieving the trusted publishers to validate the content.
+        # If the TrustedStorePath property is provided then LCM will use the custom path.
+Otherwise, the LCM will use default trusted store path (Cert:\LocalMachine\DSCStore) to find the signing certificate.
         TrustedStorePath = 'Cert:\LocalMachine\DSCStore'
         SignedItemType = 'Configuration','Module'         # This is a list of DSC artifacts, for which LCM need to verify their digital signature before executing them on the node.
     }